wittyCode/ts-orm-benchmark/README.md

 3. We want a dataset that's sufficiently big, ideally with entities in the millions.
 4. We randomize the size of collections of child-entities a bit, to not just have uniform data insertion - since in real production use-cases different sizes of datasets are to be expected.
 5. Statistics and the [Law of Large Numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers) will ensure that we have a normal distribution for entity count so that we can still compare between sufficiently large benchmarks
-6. We're interested in insertion performance, performance of selecting big datasets and of updating selected colums for big datasets in bulk
+6. We're interested in insertion performance, performance of selecting big datasets and of updating selected columns for big datasets in bulk
 7. A report-like query to test how joining multiple tables and grouping performs is in place
 8. All data can be easily deleted to also be able to measure bulk deletions